 Authors: John A. Rock and Howard W. Jones IIII

-These organizations provide videos of many surgeries performed by Female Pelvic Medicine and Reconstructive Surgery surgeons.
+These organizations provide videos of many surgeries performed by Urogynecology and Reconstructive Pelvic Surgery surgeons.

-AUGS-sponsored lectures reviewing major topics in FPMRS led by nationally-recognized leaders in the field.
+AUGS-sponsored lectures reviewing major topics in urogynecology led by nationally-recognized leaders in the field.